Introduction

 How is it diagnosed?

-Diagnosis o is usually done by detecting MOG antibodies in the blood serum or cerebrospinal fluid (CSF).
+Diagnosis is usually confirmed by detecting MOG antibodies in the blood (serum), or sometimes, in cerebrospinal fluid (CSF).

-Additional diagnosis is done by magnetic resonance imaging (MRI) of the brain to identify characteristic lesions and inflammation patterns.
+The brain magnetic resonance imaging (MRI) can also be very helpful to identify characteristic lesions and patterns

 How is it treated?

-It is treated by high-dose intravenous corticosteroids, usually methylprednisolone.
-This is a first-line therapy to reduce inflammation.
+MOGAD is treated with high-dose corticosteroids, often methylprednisolone as a first-line therapy to reduce inflammation.

 If steroids are insufficient, second-line treatments include plasma exchange to remove circulating antibodies and intravenous immunoglobulin (IVIG) to modulate the immune system.

-Supportive care includes seizure management with anticonvulsants as well as treatment for headaches.
-Rehabilitation services may be needed including physical and speech therapy.
+Supportive care includes seizure management with anticonvulsants as well as intensive care admission for raised intracranial pressures.
+After hospital, Rehabilitation services are often needed including physical and speech therapy.

 What are the outcomes?